-The Bachelor of Business Administration (B.B.A.) and Bachelor of Science in Business Administration (BSBA) are four-year undergraduate bachelor’s degrees in business administration or business commerce.
-At most accredited colleges and universities the BBA and BSBA degrees takes four-years of full-time study to complete.
+The Bachelor of Business Administration (BBA) is a four-year undergraduate bachelor’s degrees in business administration or business commerce.
+At most accredited colleges and universities, the Bachelor’s of Business Administration degree takes four years of full-time study to complete.
 Students typically must complete a curriculum which includes a core of general business courses as well as an array of advanced/upper-level course in one of several specific business concentrations.

 Courses and Curriculum